Here's how much pay Americans say they'd need to start a new job

 College graduates said they'd require a minimum of $92,100 to jump ship, while those without a college degree wanted just $59,800.

-The results come from the New York Fed's Survey of Consumer Expectations, a continuous survey that asks about 1,300 people about work, inflation and other economic issues.
+The results come from the New York Fed's Survey of Consumer Expectations, a continuous survey that asks roughly 1,300 people about work, inflation and other economic issues.

 Trading up

 Historically, switching jobs has been the surest way for workers to get a pay increase — and the pandemic has accelerated Americans' willingness to trade up their jobs for something better.
-Rates of quitting have soared to levels last seen four decades ago, with more than 4 million people quitting their jobs every month this year.
+Starting last year, rates of quitting have soared to levels last seen four decades ago, with more than 4 million people quitting their jobs every month this year.

 The attitude shifts revealed in the New York Fed's survey reflect the reality of increased costs of living alongside a job market that remains relatively tight, despite weakness elsewhere in the economy.
 Employers have added an average of 300,000 jobs every month since September — about triple the number needed to keep pace with population growth.